 relevant and educational cybersecurity information for cybersecurity companies, general businesses of all sizes, government entities, nonprofits, academic institutions and at times, students and job seekers

 face-to-face access to Maryland's cybersecurity product/service companies and industry leaders

 For a complete list of events and programs, click here.

-CAMI is operated by a full-time Director of Operations and a volunteer Board of Directors comprised of experienced executives from a variety of local and global businesses, organizations, academic institutions and agencies.
+CAMI is operated by a full-time Executive Director and a volunteer Board of Directors comprised of experienced executives from a variety of local and global businesses, organizations, academic institutions and agencies.
 View Board here.

 Joe Mezzanotte, Partner, Whiteford Taylor & Preston, serves as legal counsel to CAMI.

 PNC Bank is CAMI's financial services provider.

 Mark D. Grant, LLC provides accounting services to CAMI.